handshake-org/goosig/README.md

 allows the creation of signatures originating from RSA private keys _without revealing the RSA public key_.

-GooSig uses a [cryptographic protocol][protocol] devised by Dan Boneh and Riad Wahby which makes use of Groups of unknOwn Order.
+GooSig implements a [cryptographic protocol][protocol] devised by Dan Boneh and Riad Wahby which makes use of Groups of unknOwn Order.
 It was originally ported from the python [reference implementation][libgoopy] to javascript, but has since been [implemented in C][c] as well.

 ## Usage